-For over 15 years and through six studio albums, Blackberry Smoke have helped define modern country music with their roots-inspired rock sound and Southern sensibilities.
+For two decades and through six studio albums, Blackberry Smoke have helped define modern country music with their roots-inspired rock sound and Southern sensibilities.

 Hailing from Atlanta, Ga., the band released their first studio album in 2003 and have since added three Top 5 albums to their repertoire, with 2015’s Holding All the Roses and 2016’s Like an Arrow both reaching No. 1.
 Their music is just as dance-worthy and it is rock 'n' roll, just as much Americana as it is Southern rock -- and it's always an immensely fun listen.

 Whether its an acoustic breakup track such as “Let Me Down Easy” or a rollicking anthem like “Up in Smoke,” Blackberry Smoke have released a diverse range of stellar songs that could easily make a “best of” list.
 But since we had to choose, here are The Boot’s picks for the band's Top 10.

 "Holding All the Roses"From 2015's 'Holding All the Roses'

 The title song of Blackberry Smoke's first No. 1 album, “Holding All the Roses” is a delightfully taunting track about leaving your competitors in the dust and defying expectations.
 In many ways, it was Blackberry Smoke’s coming-out song … coming out with guns blazing and guitars screaming, that is.
 One listen to lead singer Charlie Starr’s biting vocals and the band’s perfectly timed roots-rock, and anyone who thought Blackberry Smoke were just another country-rock band is quickly proven wrong.
 They may be the underdogs, but they’re here to make their mark.